timpt0261/timpt0261/README.md

 # About Me

 Hey there!
 I'm Reuben Chavez, an ambitious Game Developer located in the Bay Area.
 I specialize in the Unity Game Engine and have been using it for over 5+ years.
-I am mainly interested in taking new programming challenges and designing fun game mechanics.
-With the aspiration to lead a new generation of passionate game developers.
+I am interested in taking new programming challenges and designing fun game mechanics with the aspiration to lead a new generation of passionate game developers.
 ## Skills

-**Programming Languages:** C, C++, Python, C#, JavaScript, TypeScript, HTML/CSS, Bash
+**Programming Languages:** C, C++, Python, C#, JavaScript, TypeScript, HTML/CSS, Bash\
-**Game Development:** Unity, Unreal, Godot, Phaser 3 **Technologies/Frameworks:** GitHub, GitHub Actions,  WeblGl **Machine Learning:** Pandas, Numpy, SciPy, OpenCV, MediaPipe, Jupyter
+**Game Development:** Unity, Unreal, Godot, Phaser 3\
+**Technologies/Frameworks:** GitHub, GitHub Actions,  WeblGl, Blender\
+**Machine Learning:** Pandas, Numpy, SciPy, OpenCV, MediaPipe, Jupyter\

 ## [Game Portfolio ](https://rchavez0215.wixsite.com/reubentchavez)